James Douglas 1662-1711

 James DOUGLAS, 2nd Duke of Queensberry, 1662-1711

-Born at Sanquhar Castle, Dumfriesshire, on 18 December 1662, the eldest son of William Douglas, third earl and first duke of Queensberry (1637–1695).
-Educated at Glasgow University (1676).
+Born at Sanquhar Castle, Dumfriesshire, on 18 December 1662, the eldest son of William Douglas, third earl and first duke of Queensberry (1637–1695), and Lady Isabel Douglas.
+Educated at Glasgow University (1676), then travelled in continental Europe, returning in 1684.
 In 1684 he was named by the privy council as one of the commissioners for the borders and sworn as a member of the new privy council.
 He was also made a lieutenant-colonel of the regiment of John Graham of Claverhouse.

 Franks 8891/*10 (Douglas), His Grace The Duke of Queensberry, Knight of the Most Noble Order of the Garter.